UW-COSMOS/project-docs/presentations_reports/milestone_2/interim_report.md

 PAUL Fonduer model

 ## Technical Overview
-THIS IS WHERE WE NEED DETAILS OF ALGORITHMS AND PIPELINE WITH QUANTITATIVE/QUALITATIVE
+*FOLLOWING THE GENERAL OUTLINE ABOVE, THIS IS WHERE WE NEED DETAILS OF ALGORITHMS AND PIPELINE WITH QUANTITATIVE/QUALITATIVE RESULTS*

 #### Table, Figure, and Equation Extraction
 ANKUR and JOSH

+#### Table, Figure, and Equation Extraction
+ANKUR and JOSH
 ##### Evaluation and Performance
+*ideally this includes qualitative examples (images) and estimates of **recall and precision**.
+NB: Shanan and Daven can help generate these estimates once we have output in annotation system.*

 #### Model Extraction
 PAUL Fonduer model